What's New

 The Good, the Bad and the Ugly of International Cell Phone Service An in-depth article about using cell phones while traveling abroad.
 Read this article to help find out what option will work best for you.

-If you don't already have a cell phone (or your cell phone does not work abroad), but you would like to have one with you while traveling, renting a cell phone is an option.
+If you don't already have a cell phone (or your cell phone does not work abroad), but you would like to have one with you while traveling, buying or renting a cell phone is an option.

 Buying Pre-Paid SIM Cards